Wirsol: International projects

 In 2012, the company founded the joint venture named "Wirsol RE Maldives" with REM (Renewable Energy Maldives), where solar power stations have already been installed on six of the Maldive islands and where electricity is supplied to schools and hospitals.
 Further significant international projects have been finalized by Wirsol in Spain (Barcelona, Bovera), Italy (Mola di Bari), Belgium (Schilde), (Jambes) and Colorado (Fort Collins).
 In 2013, the company announced the start of construction of a solar park on the Japanese island of Honschu and the starting signal for the Monte Plata solar park on the Dominican Republic.
-In 2015, the company built the Lerchenborg solar park (61 MWp), the largest solar park in Scandinavia.
-In January 2017, the company announced the commissioning of the largest solar park in the Netherlands with a total output of 30 MWp.

-In March 2017 Wirsol entered the Australian market with investments of $380 million and the establishment of a subsidiary with an office in Sydney.
-As for 2020, projects in Australia include large-scale solar farms and battery storage solutions including, Wemen Solar Farm, (Wemen, Victoria), Clermont Solar Farm (Clermont, Queensland), Whitsunday Solar Farm (Collinsville, Queensland), Hamilton Solar Farm (Collinsville, Queensland), Gannawarra Solar Farm (Kerang, Victoria) and Gannawarra Energy Storage System (Kerang, Victoria).
-In April 2017, the company was able to report the connection of 19 solar parks.
-The 19 solar sites in England and Northern Ireland each generate between 20.5 MWp and 2.5 MWp and deliver a total of 105.5 MWp of energy.
-In March 2018, Wirsol Energy and Edify Energy were awarded a state tender for large storage systems in Australia.

 Sponsoring

 From 2011/2012 Bundesliga football season, Wirsol Solar AG has been the official sponsor of TSG 1899 Hoffenheim.
 In Sinsheim, Wirsol gave the Wirsol Rhein-Neckar Arena its name.
 This is where 1899 Hoffenheim hold their home games.
 Since the second half of the 2019/20 season, the stadion got a new naming partner.
 The former Wirsol Rhein-Neckar-Arena is now called PreZero Arena, which is a brand of German Green Cycle GmbH.